DeDuva4/Fastpages/_posts/Markdown_Post.md

 - badges: true
 - comments: true
 - categories: [jupyter]
+- title: First Markdown Post
 ---

 # Markdown Post

-This is a Markdown Post Markdown Posts always have the .md extension and can be found in posts.
+This is my first Markdown Post.
+Markdown Posts always have the .md extension and can be found in posts.